wp-plugins/widget-visibility-time-scheduler/README.txt

 = How can I set the daytime for each weekday? =

 Purchase the Pro version of that plugin.
 That version is like the free plugin version, enhanced with the ability to schedule the visibility based on the time of each weekday.
-The Pro version is also available in german, spanish, brazilian portuguese and persian.
+The Pro version is also available in german, spanish, brazilian portuguese, persian, hungarian and arabic.
 Please contact the author at m.stehle@gmx.de for more informations about the Pro version.

 = Does removing the plugin delete the settings in the database? =